androportal/ABT/user/Account_management.rst

 	   :name: ABT main page
 	   :align: center

   #.
 If ``manual account code`` was checked in Preferences, there will be ``two`` options ie. Search by account name and code.
 Otherwise,search by account name.

   #.
 To Edit/Delete select account name from the list.

       - Edit account

-		+ It will display complete information about the respective account name as shown in fig..
+		+ It will display complete information about respective account as shown in fig..

 			.. image:: images/edit_account.png
 			   :name: ABT main page